-Applications to the Fiscal Year 2019 (FY19) Peer Reviewed Alzheimer's Research Program (PRARP) are being solicited for the Defense Health Agency (DHA) J9, Research and Development Directorate, by the U.S. Army Medical Research Acquisition Activity (USAMRAA) using delegated authority provided by United States Code, Title 10, Section 2358 (10 USC 2358).
+Applications to the Fiscal Year 2019 (FY19) Prostate Cancer Research Program (PCRP) are being solicited for the Defense Health Agency (DHA) J9, Research and Development Directorate, by the U.S. Army Medical Research Acquisition Activity (USAMRAA) using delegated authority provided by United States Code, Title 10, Section 2358 (10 USC 2358).
 As directed by the Office of the Assistant Secretary of Defense for Health Affairs (OASD[HA]), the DHA manages the Defense Health Program (DHP) Research, Development, Test, and Evaluation (RDT&E) appropriation.
 The execution management agent for this Program Announcement is the Congressionally Directed Medical Research Programs (CDMRP).
+The PCRP was initiated in 1997 to promote innovative research focused on eradicating prostate cancer.
+Appropriations for the PCRP from FY97 through FY18 totaled \$1.72 billion.
+The FY19 appropriation is \$100 million (M).